eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 *Obviously*, any voter who participates in an election wants an acceptable candidate.
 And if you ask a voter if they find a candidate acceptable, and hold a gun to their head and refuse to take anything but "yes" or "no" as an answer, then of course the voter will be able to give you a truthful answer.

-> **Theorem:** Approval voting is strategyproof under the goal of electing an acceptable candidate, with a dominant strategy for each voter being to approve all candidates they find acceptable and disapprove all candidates they find unacceptable.
+> **Theorem:** Approval voting is strategyproof under the goal of electing any acceptable candidate, with a dominant strategy for each voter being to approve all candidates they find acceptable and disapprove all candidates they find unacceptable.

 We assume that if a voter ranks $A$ above $B$, then they prefer $A$ winning outright to $A$ tying with $B$ to $B$ winning outright.